A Scalable Diagonalization Framework for Tensor-Product Bitstring Selected Configuration Interaction: Introduction

-Simulating strongly correlated quantum systems remains a central challenge in quantum many-body physics, with implications across quantum chemistry, materials science, and quantum information.
-Full configuration interaction (FCI)~\cite{FCI_1984, FCI_2000, FCI_2003, FCI_2015, FCI_2024} provides exact solutions within a finite basis, but scales exponentially, limiting its application to few-electron systems.
-The FCI wavefunction can be expressed as $|\Psi_\mathrm{FCI}\rangle = \sum_{K=1}^{N_\mathrm{FCI}} c_K |D_K\rangle$, where \(N_{\mathrm{FCI}}\) is the total number of determinants in FCI, and $|D_K\rangle$ is a Slater determinant with variational coefficient $c_K$.
-Selected configuration interaction (SCI) methods~\cite{CIPSI, ASCI_2016, SHCI_2016, iCI_2016} approximate the FCI wavefunction by selecting only important determinants—typically those with significant estimated energy contributions or coefficients.
+Accurately simulating strongly correlated quantum systems remains a central challenge in quantum chemistry.
+Full configuration interaction (FCI)~\cite{FCI_1984, FCI_1988, FCI_2000, FCI_2017} provides exact solutions to the electronic Schr\"odinger equation within a finite one-electron basis set.
+The FCI wavefunction is formally expressed as

+where each Slater determinant $|D_K\rangle$ is associated with a variational coefficient $c_K$, and the total number of determinants is $N_\mathrm{FCI} = \binom{M}{N_\alpha} \times \binom{M}{N_\beta}$, representing all possible distributions of $N_\alpha$ (spin-up) and $N_\beta$ (spin-down) electrons over $M$ spin-orbitals.
+Enabled by advances in parallel algorithms and distributed data structures, modern FCI implementations have reached the trillion-determinant regime~\cite{FCI_2024, STPDAS_2024} and, more recently, extended to the quadrillion-determinant scale.~\cite{STPDAS_2025} Nevertheless, due to the factorial growth of $N_\mathrm{FCI}$ with system size, FCI is not intended as a general-purpose method for systems of broader chemical interest.
+This challenge has motivated the development of systematically improvable approximate methods.

+Starting from Eq.~\eqref{eq:FCI_C}, one of the most direct approximations is to retain only the important determinants—those carrying the large weights ($c_K^2$) in the wavefunction—an idea that underlies selected configuration interaction (SCI) methods.
+Over the past decades, several SCI methods have been proposed and developed, including configuration interaction using a perturbative selection made iteratively (CIPSI),~\cite{CIPSI} sparse FCI,~\cite{SFCI_2008} adaptive CI (ACI),~\cite{ACI_2016} adaptive sampling CI (ASCI),~\cite{ASCI_2016, ASCI_2023} semistochastic heat-bath CI (SHCI),~\cite{SHCI_2016, SHCI_2017, SHCI_2018} and iterative CI (iCI).~\cite{iCI_2016, iCI_2020, iCI_2021} Related ideas have also been explored in approaches based on a priori truncation,~\cite{deadwood_2001, deadwood_2009} as well as in more recent machine learning-based determinant selection strategies.~\cite{ML_2018, ML_2021, ML_2021_2, ML_2025} These approaches have demonstrated that such selection strategies can yield highly compact wavefunctions for a wide range of molecular systems, enabling near-FCI accuracy with only a small fraction of the FCI determinants.